N1ghteyes/apicore/README.md

 $response # $api->POST->invalidate_token(["access_token" => "xxxx"])
 ```
 > #### *NOTE*
-> *In order to use a new route (reset the path to the bash url) you must call the reset path method.
+> *In order to use a new route (reset the path to the base url) you must call the reset path method.
 This may change in the future, but for now:*
 >
 > ```php
 > //reset the path